-You’ve probably heard claims about how bad gluten is for you.
-But what really caught your interest are the stories from your friends who say they lost a TON of weight going gluten-free.
+You’ve probably heard people talking about gluten.
+But what really caught your interest are the stories from your friends who say they lost a TON of weight when they eliminated gluten from their diet.
+Should you go gluten free to lose weight too?

 Gluten and Gut Inflammation